The Last Heist: Plot

 Bernard (Henry Rollins) arrives at a small bank in Los Angeles to withdraw his belongings from a safety deposit box due to the bank closing down.
-Entering the bank, Bernard encounters the mild-mannered employee Danny (Michael Aaron Milligan), his manager Mark (John O'Brien), the elderly Ms. Waxman (Fay DeWitt) and Cynthia (Courtney Compton).
+He meets the mild-mannered employee Danny (Michael Aaron Milligan), his manager Mark (John O'Brien), the elderly Ms. Waxman (Fay DeWitt) and Cynthia (Courtney Compton).
 Bernard insists that he is seen to before the other customers, and, intimidated, Cynthia allows Danny to show him to his safety deposit box before her.
-Shortly afterwards, a group of bank thieves including Paul (Torrance Coombs), Washington (Mykel Shannon Jenkins), Biggs (Nick Principe), AJ (Mark Kelly), Rick (Ken Lyle), Tracey (Kristina Klebe) and Ally (Camilla Jackson) arrive to rob the bank.
+Shortly afterwards, a group of bank robbers led by Paul (Torrance Coombs), Washington (Mykel Shannon Jenkins), Biggs (Nick Principe), and Rick (Ken Lyle), arrive to rob the bank.
 While Rick stays in the van in order to keep lookout, the rest of the group storm the bank and take Mark, Ms Waxman and Cynthia hostage.
 Hearing the commotion, Danny leaves Bernard alone, who then removes several human eyeballs from his safety deposit box.